-Public transportation is important for residents within Lake County and Sumter County and LSMPO facilitates ways for input on this service.
-The following strategies and measures listed in Table 12 seek to enable this feedback:
+Public transportation is important for residents within Lake County and Sumter County and LSMPO facilitates ways to obtain input on this service.
+The following strategies and measures listed in Table 13 seek to enable this feedback:

-- Strategy 5.1: Request the Lake County Section 5307 POP; and - Strategy 5.2: Include POP with the LSMPO LOPP and present at the CAC, TAC, BPAC, and LSMPO Policy Board meetings in September.
-The public will have the opportunity to: - o Provide input on the POP; and - o Be involved in prioritizing of the POP for funding.
+- Strategy 5.1: Request the Lake County Section 5307 POP. - Strategy 5.2: Include POP with the LSMPO LOPP and present at the CAC, TAC, and LSMPO Policy Board meetings in September.
+The public will have the opportunity to: - " Provide input on the POP. - " Be involved in prioritizing of the POP for funding. - Strategy 5.3: Increase input opportunities for the Transportation Disadvantaged Coordinating Board (TDCB) on LSMPO programs and plans.